BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 This Privacy Policy covers the information we collect about you when you use our products or services, or otherwise interact with us (for example, by attending our premises or events or by communicating with us), unless a different policy is displayed.
-For more information about how we process applicant and former employee data, please see the [Atlassian Careers Privacy Notice](/legal/careers-privacy-notice) or the [Former Workplace Privacy Notice](/legal/formerworkforceprivacynotice).
+For information about how we process applicant and former employee data, please see the [Atlassian Careers Privacy Notice](/legal/careers-privacy-notice) or the [Former Workplace Privacy Notice](/legal/formerworkforceprivacynotice).
 For information about how we process information submitted in a voluntary diversity survey, see our